SolaceDev/pubsubplus-connector-kafka-source/README.md

 [Solace Java API](https://docs.solace.com/API-Developer-Online-Ref-Documentation/java/index.html)

-For tuning, performance and scaling (multiple tasks is supported with this connector) of the Solace Source Connector, please refer to the Solace PubSub+ documentation that can be found here:
+For tuning, performance and scaling (multiple tasks is supported with this connector) of the PubSub+ Source Connector, please refer to the Solace PubSub+ documentation that can be found here:

 [Solace PubSub+ Documentation](https://docs.solace.com/)